josh0xA/rrgen/README.md

 Command 4 will return crucial WHOIS information about the webserver/website.
 5. ```python3 scylla.py -r +14167777777```<br/>
 Command 5 will dump information on that phone number (Carrier, Location, etc.)<br/>
+6. ```python3 scylla.py -s apache```<br/>
+Command 6 will dump all the IP address of apache servers that shodan can grab based on your API key.
+The query can be anything that shodan can validate.<br/>
+A Sample API key is given.
+I will recommend reading API NOTICE below for more information.<br/>

 ## Menu
 ```
 usage: scylla.py [-h] [-v] [-ig INSTAGRAM] [-tw TWITTER] [-u USERNAME]
                  [--info INFO] [-r REVERSE_PHONE_LOOKUP] [-l LOOKUP]
+                 [-s SHODAN_QUERY]

 optional arguments:
   -h, --help            show this help message and exit